-Rapid Drug Detox can help detox you from Oxycodone Addiction - known by a variety of other names (see below)
+Rapid Drug Detox can help detox you from Oxycodone Addiction also known by a variety of other names (see below)

 Oxycodone is a powerful and addictive opioid analgesic used for the relief of pain.
 It is marketed under several different brand names: OxyFast, OxyIR, Percolone, Roxicodone, Eukodal, Dinarkon, Supeudol.
-When combined with aspirin it is known as Percodan, Endodan and Roxiprin.
-When combined with acetminophen it is known as Percocet, Endocet, Roxicet and Tylox.
+When combined with aspirin, it is known as Percodan, Endodan and Roxiprin.
+When combined with acetaminophen, it is known as Percocet, Endocet, Roxicet and Tylox.

 Long-term Oxycodone Addiction Effects